Kalsifer-742/unitn/README.md

 # unitn

-Evertyhing related to my studies at UniTN
+Evertyhing(code) related to my studies at UniTN

-- Notes
-- Exercises